28 September, 2020

 Composite View (Struts Tiles)

-HTML Tags: used to create the struts input forms and GUI of web page.
+HTML Tags: used to create the struts input forms and GUI of the web page.

 Bean Tags: used to access bean and their properties.